 I've started to draw again after almost 35 years, I hope you like them as much as I enjoy doing them.

 It's me, Steve Horsley ‘aka’ Horsenburger.
-I currently reside in the beautiful county of Devon and in my spare time I make teletext art.
+I currently reside in the beautiful county of Devon, United Kingdom and in my spare time I make teletext art.